ENTS-Source/SuperSimon/protocol.md

 | ------- | ------- | ------- | --------- |
 | 8 bits  | 8 bits  | 32 bits | <n> bytes |

 If a payload is present, the length will always represent the payload length in bytes.
 If the payload is not present, the length will not be present.
 For example, if the payload size is 4 bytes, the length will be the decimal number `4`.
+The length is represented as a big-endian integer.

 This protocol works off an all-data model where there is no parity, start bits, or stop bits.
 Each byte is 8 bits long and the protocol is intended to be read 1 byte (8 bits) at a time.